Clinical Specialist and lead for women’s & men's health

-Member of the Pelvic, Obstetric and Gynaecological Physiotherapy (POGP) professional network
+Member of the Pelvic, Obstetric and Gynaecological Physiotherapy (POGP) UK professional network

 I specialise in the treatment of male and female pelvic dysfunctions such as incontinence, prolapse and pain.
-I also have a specialist interest in the treatment of low back and pelvic pain in pregnancy and chest and shoulder problems following breast cancer treatment.
+I also have a specialist interest in the treatment of low back and pelvic pain, specifically in visceral pelvic pains such as Bladder Pain Syndrome, Endometriosis and Chronic Prostatitis.

-I started doing pilates myself after an operation and, seeing how effective it was at improving my flexibility and strength, I trained as a pilates instructor with the prestigious Australian Physiotherapy and Pilates Institute specialising in antenatal and postnatal pilates.
-I employ pilates together with my manual physiotherapy skills and knowledge to develop an individualised rehabilitation program and have had excellent results in treating a wide range of complaints from incontinence and pelvic pain, postnatal conditions such as diastasis of the rectus muscle to relief of low back pain.
-I have published research in this area of women’s health physiotherapy and I am in the process of completing my postgraduate qualification in acupuncture.
+I employ evidence-based physiotherapy skills and knowledge to develop an individualised rehabilitation program and have had excellent results in treating a wide range of complaints from incontinence and pelvic pain, postnatal conditions such as diastasis of the rectus abdominal muscle to relief of low back pain.

 I qualified with a first class degree in physiotherapy in 2008 and achieved a first class Master’s Degree in Pelvic Health Physiotherapy in 2017.
 I recently conducted and published research into physiotherapy treatments for bladder pain syndrome, and continue to be active within the pelvic pain research community.
 I am also a member of the executive team for the national professional network Pelvic, Obstetric and Gynaecological Physiotherapy, and am a peer reviewer for their journal.
 Throughout the year I run continuing professional development courses for physiotherapists to learn how to treat visceral pelvic pain conditions and am a regular attendee and speaker at national and international conferences.